 neutral realm where most people go upon death.
 Helheim is ruled by the

+Other deities have their own halls where people go after life on Earth.
 However, most Ásatrúar do not believe in the myths literally.
 Some believe in

 reincarnation along family lines.
 Still, others believe that the dead inhabit

 The end of the world: Ragnar'k (a.k.a.
 Ragnar'kkr, Ragnar'k, Ragnarok;

 literally the "Fate of the Gods") is the anticipated apocalypse.
 It involves a